sammaknshinde2410/sammaknshinde2410/README.md

 - Hi, I’m Sammak Shinde,
-- I'm a student pursuing a computer engineering undergraduate degree.
+- I'm a Computer Engineering graduate and pursuing A PG Diploma in Artificial Intelligence.
-- My research interests are in the area of machine learning and I've also taken a course on full-stack web development using the Python language.
+- My research interests are in the domains of Machine learning, NLP, Deep Learning and I'm also a Software Devolopment Engineer.
 - I'll be posting my numerous efforts in the same fields as those mentioned above here.
 - You can reach me through LinkedIn- www.linkedin.com/in/sammak-shinde